SpiNNakerManchester/sPyNNaker/interdimensional_compatibility.md

 `|Population key|Core index|Neuron index|`

-The neuron index is a raster scan of the neurons on the core regardless of the dimensionality of the Population, in the same way that the Population neuron indices are a raster scan of the neurons of the Population through the dimensions.
+The neuron index is a raster scan of the neurons on the core regardless of the dimensionality of the Population, in the same way that the PyNN neuron indexes are a raster scan of the neurons of the Population through the dimensions.
 As the key structure is always the same regardless of the dimensionality, the Populations can communicate even if their dimensionalities do not match.
-The trick is then to ensure that the synaptic information is organised to perform the correct mapping when the key is received.
+The trick is then to ensure that the synaptic rows are organised to send the spikes to the correct neuron indexes.

 Synaptic Mapping
 ----------------
-When a key is received, the receiving vertex should not have to process it.
-The aim is that the rows are ordered such that the key can be used to say which row of the synaptic table to look at by simple calculation.
-This makes use of a few
+When a key is received, the receiving core should not have to process it.
+The aim is that the rows are ordered such that the key can be used to say which row index of the synaptic rows to look at by simple calculation.
-variables: `core_n` and `core_neuron` can be determined from the received key (`core_n` from the `core index` part and `core_neuron` from the`neuron index` part.
-The `neurons_per_core` can be stored on the core using the `population key`, and so can be looked up on key reception.
-This is shown below.

 ```
 pop_info = get_pop_info(key)
-core_n = get_core_n_from_key(key, pop_info)
+core_index = get_core_index_from_key(key, pop_info)
-core_neuron = get_core_neuron_from_key(key, pop_info)
+neuron_index = get_neuron_index_from_key(key, pop_info)
 row_index = (core_n * pop_info.neurons_per_core) + core_neuron

-def get_core_n_from_key(key, pop_info):
+def get_core_index_from_key(key, pop_info):
     return (key >> pop_info.core_shift) & pop_info.core_mask

-def get_core_neuron_from_key(key, pop_info):
+def get_neuron_index_from_key(key, pop_info):
     return key & pop_info.neuron_mask

 def get_pop_info(key):